kessenma/go-convex-telegram-turborepo/README.md

 ## 🧱 The building blocks
 - **🕸️ Turborepo** - A monorepo management tool that orchestrates the project from a central package.json and .env
-- **🔌 a central Docker compose** - Used to define and run multi-container Docker applications (🧩every app in the apps folder has a dockerfile  inside it)
+- **🔌 a central Docker compose** - Used to define and run multi-container Docker applications (every app in the apps folder has a dockerfile  inside it)
 - **🛜 a docker network** - Used to connect the containers securely (managed in the docker-compose.yaml)
 - **🤖 Golang Telegram Bot** (`apps/golang-telegram-bot/`) - Receives messages and saves them to Convex
 - **🗄️ Convex Backend** (`apps/docker-convex/`) - Self-hosted typescript-based database with HTTP API endpoints